sergejsha/magnet/README.md

 `Scope` is a container for instances.
 Scopes can be combined into a hierarchical tree by referencing parent scopes.
 The most top scope of the tree hierarchy, which has no parent scope, is called the root scope.

-`Instance` is a concrete occurance of an injected type.
+`Instance` is a concrete occurrence of an injected type.
 Instances can be allocated in scopes (scoped instances) or outside of scopes (unscoped instances).

 # The Dependency Rule

-Scopes depend on each other using the strong dependency rule - *scope dependency can only point torwards its parent scope*.
+Scopes depend on each other using the strong dependency rule - *scope dependency can only point towards its parent scope*.
 The dependency direction between two scopes enforces the direction of dependencies between instances allocated in those scopes.
 Instances allocated in a parent scope can know nothing about instances allocated in its child scopes.
 This simple design rule helps preventing memory leaks and allows safe disposal of child scopes and garbage collecting instances allocated there.

 # Getting Started